grimmlab/ProLaTherm/README.md

         cd ..

-6. Run prolatherm with giving the full path to the .fasta-file (default: `prolatherm/assets/dummy_fasta.csv`) and directory where you want to save your results file (default: repository folder)
+6. Run ProLaTherm with giving the full path to the .fasta-file (default: `prolatherm/assets/dummy_fasta.csv`) and directory where you want to save your results file (default: repository folder)

         python3 run_prolatherm.py -df /FULL/PATH/TO/FASTA/FILE -sd /FULL/PATH/TO/RESULTS/SAVE/DIR
+In case you have problems in getting inference running on your GPU, we provide an option `--no_gpu`, which you can set to `True` when calling `python3 run_prolatherm.py`

 That's it!
 The .fasta-file will be processed in batches of 10 samples, you will see the current status on the command line and in the end a .csv-file containing the results will be created.